BananoCoin/kalium_wallet_flutter/README.md

 ## Have a question?

-If you need any help, please visit our (GITHUB_LINK_TBD) or the [Banano discord](https://chat.banano.cc).
+If you need any help, please create an issue on GitHub or visit the [Banano discord](https://chat.banano.cc).
 Feel free to file an issue if you do not manage to find any solution.

 ## License

-To be determined
+Kalium is released under the BSD-2 License

 ### Update translations: